As If It's Your Last

 "As If It's Your Last" (Korean: 마지막처럼; RR: Majimakcheoreom) is a song recorded by South Korean girl group Blackpink.
-It was released as a standalone single via YG Entertainment on June 22, 2017, and was made available to digital outlets.
+It was released as a standalone single through YG Entertainment on June 22, 2017.
 The song was written by Teddy Park, Brother Su and Choice37, whilst production was handled by Future Bounce, Teddy Park and Lydia Paek.
 Musically, "As If It's Your Last" is a synth-pop, house, reggae and moombahton song with its lyrics revolving around finding and losing love.

 Commercially, the song debuted atop the Billboard World Digital Songs chart, in addition to number two on the K-pop Hot 100 and number three on the Gaon Digital Chart.
 The single garnered over 2,500,000 digital downloads and 100 million streams in South Korea as of 2018.
-In Japan, the song was certified gold in streaming by the Recording Industry Association of Japan (RIAJ).
+In Japan, the song was certified platinum in streaming by the Recording Industry Association of Japan (RIAJ) for its Korean version and gold for its Japanese version.
 Blackpink promoted the single with live performances on the music programs Inkigayo and Show!
 Music Core in the weeks following its release.

 Background and release

-The demo for the track was originally given to 2NE1 with the title "Blame It On Your Love", where it was proposed as a single for their second studio album Crush in 2014.
-However, the group ultimately turned the demo down.
+The demo for the song was originally given to 2NE1 with the title "Blame It on Your Love", where it was proposed as a single for their second studio album, Crush, in 2014.
+However, the group ultimately rejected the demo in favor of other tracks.

 In mid-May 2017, YG Entertainment officials had confirmed that Blackpink were working toward a June comeback, and on June 5 it was revealed that Blackpink would be filming the music video for the new single during that week.
 On the same day, YG Entertainment's CEO Yang Hyun-suk released a photo of Blackpink on the filming location of the new music video, confirming that Blackpink would make a June comeback, which is 7 months after the group's last release Square Two (containing the songs "Playing with Fire" and "Stay") in November 2016.
 The next day on June 6 it was announced that Blackpink would likely release the new song between June 15 and June 20.

 On June 13, 2017, YG Entertainment revealed a teaser of the new single and confirmed the release date to be June 22.
 Subsequently, from June 16 to June 18 each of Blackpink's members' individual teaser was released.
 On June 19, the title of the single was revealed to be "As If It's Your Last" (마지막처럼), and the time of the new release was confirmed to be 6 pm KST on June 22.
 It was further explained that this song would be a surprise for fans while Blackpink prepares for Square Three (which later became Square Up), the next release in the Square series after Square One and Square Two.